ServiceNowDevProgram/Hacktoberfest/.github/templates/rootreadmetemplate.md

 Welcome to the ServiceNow's Hacktoberfest community repository, managed by the Developer Program and SNDevs community.

+- This repo and its readme file has everything about **actually** participating in `ServiceNow x Hacktoberfest`: how-to, the projects, technical documentation
-A blog post about this year's participation, along with some history and background can be found here: https://devlink.sn/hacktoberfest
+- A blog post about this year's participation, along with some history and background, and what's in it for participants can be found here: https://devlink.sn/hacktoberfest

 Inside this repository, you will find links to all of our hosted projects, along with helpful information and tutorials.